svenhofstede-zz/svenhofstede.github.ios/_posts/2017-01-22-self-learn-struggles.md

   - Programming
 title: What I’m struggling with as a self-learner
 ---
-Pretty soon I will be starting a new job.
-I will be working as a Java developer.
-I have some professional experience writing Scala code (Spark) but this was always in a different context.
+Pretty soon I will be starting a new job where I will be working as a Java developer.
+I have some professional experience writing Scala code (Spark) but this was in a different context.
 Moving data around is very different to application development.
 I'm therefore spending a couple hours each week brushing up on my programming skills and I thought it would be interesting to document the struggles I'm currently facing.

 ### Recognizing when to use a design pattern